Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I admittedly am a little anal retentive when it comes to assembling furniture — OK, a lot anal retentive.
 So it almost took me longer to make sure I had all the correct pieces, screws, bolts, and nuts identified and laid out than it did to actually assemble the unit.
 I’d estimate you can assemble the Duke in 20-30 minutes, perhaps even less time if you’re familiar with assembling similar types of DIY bookshelves or desks.
 And if you’re assembling several of these adjustable desks for use on the entire floor of your office building, I’d imagine you could cut that time down to 10-15 minutes per Duke unit, once you’re really experienced with the process.
 The only tools required are a basic Phillips head screwdriver and the included Allen wrench.

-Besides being fast, assembly of the Duke was extremely easy.
+Besides being fast, the assembly of the Duke was extremely easy.
 A few of the individual pieces are a little heavy, which can make them tricky to line up properly, but that’s really the primary difficulty I encountered.
 And I’m not sure I’d even call it a difficulty.
 It just takes a slight adjustment to line up the parts, and I was able to assemble it by myself.

 The recently released Duke unit compares favorably to the other best standing desks (view our top standing desk picks) on the market.
-One of the biggest differences between the Duke Platform Standing Desk and those from some other manufacturers is that the keyboard section sits almost flush to the top of your desktop (within 0.5 inches).
+One of the biggest differences between the Duke Platform Standing Desk and those from some other manufacturers is that the keyboard section sits almost flush with the top of your desktop (within 0.5 inches).
 Other brands sometimes require an inch or more because of the base material in use.
 Although this doesn’t sound like much, maintaining a good ergonomic position when typing at a desk can hinge on that inch or two.

 Compared to a WorkEZ standing desk converter, you’ll notice that the WorkEZ unit is much less expensive than the Duke.
 It’s also much less flexible and adjustable, as the maximum height for the display screen/laptop platform is just 24 inches.
-And the Duke unit is much sturdier and well built than the shaky WorkEZ riser.
+And the Duke unit is much sturdier and more well-built than the shaky WorkEZ riser.
 While the Duke unit’s platforms are easy to adjust, the WorkEZ adjustments will take a few minutes.

 The Duke Adjustable Standing Desk unit is an outstanding choice for those looking to have the option of sitting or standing when performing work at a desk.
 Although the health benefits of standing desks remain to be fully realized, if you’d like the option of shifting your body position throughout the day, while remaining productive, this Duke unit is well worth considering.

-The Duke is fully adjustable piece of furniture, making it easy to find the most comfortable height at which to have your keyboard, laptop, or display screen, regardless of whether you’re sitting or standing at your desk.
+The Duke is a fully adjustable piece of furniture, making it easy to find the most comfortable height at which to have your keyboard, laptop, or display screen, regardless of whether you’re sitting or standing at your desk.
 Best of all, when your smartwatch is badgering you to stand up for a bit, you can quickly adjust the height of the Duke’s platforms to allow you to resume working almost immediately.

 This adjustable desk riser from BTOD features an all-metal design, which provides an extremely sturdy configuration.
 After using the Duke for a day or two, you’ll probably completely forget that the standing desk just sits on top of your desktop, rather than being a connected part of it.